How do I know if Subutex is right for me?

 What is the cost of Subutex treatment?

-The treatment provided by Willamette Valley Comprehensive Treatment Center is highly individualized to meet the needs of each patient who walks through our doors.
+The treatment provided by Salem Comprehensive Treatment Center is highly individualized to meet the needs of each patient who walks through our doors.
 Our team of counselors, nurses, and physicians works closely with patients to create a customized plan of treatment that will help patients meet their goals while in our care.
 Because of this, the final cost of care can differ between patients.
-To learn more about the final cost of care, please contact Willamette Valley Comprehensive Treatment Center today.
+To learn more about the final cost of care, please contact Salem Comprehensive Treatment Center today.